azure-buddy/azure-buddy-online-website/content/blogs/stride-tm-intro/index.md

 It's all about properly organizing *Threat Modeling* sessions and how we can ensure *Threat Modeling* becomes part of the Software Delivery Lifecycle, SDL in-short.
 Actually performing *Threat Modeling*, you begin to recognize what can go wrong in a software system.
 It helps to easily pinpoint potential issues in your design or implementation that require mitigation, whether it's during *development* or throughout the lifetime of the software system.

-This blog is for everybody that is concerned about the privacy, security and building secure software systems.
+This blog is for everybody that is concerned about privacy, security and building secure software systems.

 ## Software Delivery Lifecycle (SDL) towards DevSecOps